umgbhalla/starred/README.md

 - [EstebanBorai/rusty-hackernews](https://github.com/EstebanBorai/rusty-hackernews) - HackerNews UI built in Rust using the Official HackerNews API.
 The Name "FluxCap" comes from the Flux Capacitor used in "Back to the Future" as it has a "Y" shape.
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
 - [rust-shell-script/rust_cmd_lib](https://github.com/rust-shell-script/rust_cmd_lib) - Common rust command-line macros and utilities, to write shell-script like tasks in a clean, natural and rusty way
-- [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable
+- [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more readable and maintainable
 - [chmln/handlr](https://github.com/chmln/handlr) - A better xdg-utils
 - [natanalt/zig2rs](https://github.com/natanalt/zig2rs) - use zig code in rust - a medium effort shitpost
 - [sharkdp/bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.